k8ieone/rugl/README.md

 # What is worth checking out?
  * satcom886's projects:
+   * bash/arch-setuptools - a bunch of scripts and configs to help with installing Arch Linux
+   * python3/pycracker - a password cracker written in python
+   * python3/blender_distributor - a script for distributed Blender rendering
    * bash/bt_killer - Bluetooth DoS attack
    * bash/macchanger_tools - MAC address changer helper script
-   * bash/arch-setuptools - a bunch of scripts and configs to help with installing Arch Linux
-   * python3/pycracker - a password cracker written in python
  * yogy's projects:
    * python3/pysnake - a snake game in python
    * python3/pyparosci - a rock paper scissors "action game" (not finished, currently on hold)